 In today’s world of sophisticated online education, it’s quite possible to engage in hands-on learning remotely – and it even has one big advantage.
 While working side by side with one experienced lactation consultant can be a great way to learn clinical skills, online courses can offer you access to a wide range of mentors, each with different expertise to offer.

-For example, our Clinical Skills Online Workshop brings you five richly experienced mentors, each guiding you through clinical areas where they have deep specialties.
+Clinical Skills Online Workshop brings you five richly experienced mentors, each guiding you through clinical areas where they have deep specialties.

 You’ll join an IBCLC with incredible counseling skills who has helped families for 30 years for a guided walk through the essential elements of an effective consult, for example … and then spend time soaking up the advice of an IBCLC who’s developed an expert in virtual consults!